tianhaoz95/time_since/NOTE.md

 Your task is to change the "Repeat" button in the management screen to be a icon button with schedule or calendar icon.
 The rest of the button including the border and fill color should remain the same. orange border and white fill color.

+Your task is to place the "Delete" button in the manage screen into a drop down menu.
+The drop down menu can be opened with a icon button with 3 dot icon.
+The icon button should be to the right of the edit icon button.
+The icon button should have the same border and fill color as the buttons in the manage screen.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: